Boulanger Square Tubes Chandelier

 Width: ∅ 45 cm / 17.71”

 Electricity: 4 + 1 bulbs E14 (2 circuits), 4 + 1 x 40 watt maximum, 110/220 volt.
 Any type of light bulb can be used, but preferably Cubo bulbs made by Neolamp, Italy.
 The company no longer exists.
 They were made in white/opaque, clear and satin/frosted.
 The bulbs used in this setup are the satin bulbs, the “Sattinata“.
 These incandescent light bulbs are hard to find these days, unfortunately.
 Today dimmable LED lamps are in production by the Dutch company Pope.
 You can buy them over here at Bol.com.

 Designer: Angelo Gaetano Sciolari (1927-1994).

 Manufacturer: Société Anonyme Boulanger, Anderlecht, Belgium.

-Other versions: The Boulanger square tubes chandelier was produced in bigger versions (9 and 13 light bulbs).
+Other versions: The Boulanger square tubes chandelier was produced in bigger versions: 9 and 13 light bulbs.
 Also made in brass and some variations, as you can see below.
 Also made as a flush mount, a wall lamp and a floor lamp.

 Angelo Gaetano Sciolari